-Because a credit reporting error could affect your credit score and how much you pay for credit when you apply for a loan for a major purchase such a house or a car, or a credit card.
-That’s why it’s important to monitor and maintain an error-free credit report.
+A credit reporting error could affect your credit score and how much you pay for credit when you apply for a loan for a major purchase such a house or a car, or a credit card.
+That’s why it’s important to monitor and maintain a report free of errors.
 Depending on the nature of the errors, your credit scores could take a significant hit if they aren’t corrected.
 They can also make you more susceptible to identity theft if the wrong person gets ahold of your name, Social Security number or credit card number.
 (You can see how credit report errors are affecting your credit by viewing a free snapshot of your credit report on Credit.com.)

 First things first, you’ll want to put your dispute in writing.
-In your dispute letter to a credit reporting agency, clearly explain why the item on your credit report is not accurate and request that the item be removed from your credit report.
+In your dispute letter to a credit reporting agency, be sure to clearly explain why the item on your credit report is not accurate and request that the item be removed from your credit report.
 It’s a good idea to include copies of supporting documents — don’t send the originals!
 As the Federal Trade Commission notes on its website, “you may want to enclose a copy of your report with the items in question circled.”
 Be sure to provide your full name and address as well.

-Send the letter by certified mail with a return receipt requested so you will know when a credit reporting agency has received a dispute letter.
+We advise sending the letter by certified mail with a return receipt so you know when the credit reporting agency has received it.
 In most cases, a credit reporting agency will investigate your complaint within 30 days, unless they find it “frivolous,” the FTC notes.
 You can also send a similar dispute letter to the creditor supplying inaccurate information to the credit reporting agency.
 Again, be sure to keep the original copies on file.

 How Does a Credit Dispute Investigation Work?